zeedif/arcane-artifex/README.md

 ## Generating Images
 - **In-Game Image Generation**:
-    To generate an image, the Game Master initiates a chat message starting with the trigger `:sd: ` followed by the desired prompt.
+    To generate an image, the Game Master initiates a chat message starting with the trigger `:aa: ` followed by the desired prompt.
 For example:
     ```
-    :sd: A majestic castle at sunset
+    :aa: A majestic castle at sunset
     ```
     The content after the trigger is sent as a prompt to the configured image generation backend.